Enochen/hoc20-mobile/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 ![1.0.0](https://img.shields.io/badge/version-1.0.0-blue.svg)

-A mobile app for recording daily moods and communicating with a chat bot for advice/inspiration created using `React Native` and `TypeScript`.
+Moody is a tracker app meant for users to track and reflect on their emotions, as well as provide encouragement for users.
+It helps improve the mental health of students by providing a private space for them to express their emotions.

 # Splash
 ![Imgur](https://i.imgur.com/ukyafsd.jpg)